fred-gutierrez/fred-gutierrez/README.md

 **`Software Engineer (Web Developer/Front-End Developer/Designer)`**

 Hello there!
-I'm a self-taught Software-Engineer with the purpose of learning as much as possible to provide and help the entire world with technology-advancing projects/products.
+I'm a self-taught Software Engineer on a mission to create and deliver technology-advancing projects/products to benefit the entire world.

 <h2>🧰 Languages and tools</h2>